camunda/camunda-docs/docs/components/connectors/manage-connector-templates.md

 ### Manage published Connector templates

 After publishing, a Connector template version can be applied across all models within the same project or organization, depending on its publication status.
-You can review the publication status of template versions in the [Version History](#versioning-connector-templates).
+You can review the publication status of template versions in the [milestone history](#versioning-connector-templates).

 On the Web Modeler home page, you can find an overview of all shared resources within your organization.